+${\it remain available until expended}.$

-1 "(6) INELIGIBILITY.-An officer or employee of 2 any Federal, State, local, or foreign government 3 who, while in performance of his or her official du- 4 ties, furnishes information described in paragraph 5 (4) shall not be eligible for a reward under this sub- 6 section for such furnishing.
-7 "(7) PROTECTION MEASURES.-If the Secretary 8 of Homeland Security, the Secretary of State, or the 9 Attorney General determines that an individual who 10 furnishes information or testimony described in 11 paragraph (4), or any spouse, child, parent, son, or 12 daughter of such an individual, must be protected, 13 such official may take such lawful action as the offi- 14 cial considers necessary to effect such protection.
-15 "(8) Limitations and certification.- 16 "(A) MAXIMUM AMOUNT.-No reward 17 under this subsection may exceed \$100,000, ex- 18 cept as personally authorized by the Secretary 19 of Homeland Security.
-20 "(B) APPROVAL.-Any reward under this 21 subsection exceeding $$50,000$ shall be person- 22 ally approved by the Secretary of Homeland Se- 23 curity.
-24 "(C) CERTIFICATION FOR PAYMENT.-Any 25 reward granted under this subsection shall be certified for payment by the Secretary of Home land Security.".
+"(6) Ineligibility.-An officer or employee of any Federal, State, local, or foreign government who, while in performance of his or her official du-ties, furnishes information described in paragraph (4) shall not be eligible for a reward under this sub-section for such furnishing. "(7) PROTECTION MEASURES.-If the Secretary of Homeland Security, the Secretary of State, or the

+"(8) Limitations and certification.-

+- "(A) MAXIMUM AMOUNT.-No reward under this subsection may exceed \$100,000, except as personally authorized by the Secretary of Homeland Security. - "(B) APPROVAL.-Any reward under this subsection exceeding \$50,000 shall be personally approved by the Secretary of Homeland Security. - 24 "(C) CERTIFICATION FOR PAYMENT.-Any 25 reward granted under this subsection shall be

+1 certified for payment by the Secretary of Home- 2 land Security.".
 3 SEC.
 658. OUTREACH PROGRAM.
 4 Section 274 (8 U.S.C.
-1324), as amended by section 5 657, is further amended by adding at the end the fol6 lowing:

-7 "(g) OUTREACH PROGRAM.-The Secretary of 8 Homeland Security, in consultation, as appropriate, with 9 the Attorney General and the Secretary of State, shall de-10 velop and implement an outreach program to educate the 11 public in the United States and abroad about-

-12 "(1) the penalties for-

-13 "(A) bringing in and harboring aliens in14 violation of this section; and

-15 "(B) participating in a commercial oper16 ation for making, or trafficking in, documents 17 to be used for entering or remaining in the 18 United States unlawfully; and

-19 "(2) the financial rewards and other incentives 20 available for assisting in the investigation, disrup-21 tion, or prosecution of a commercial smuggling oper-22 ation or a commercial operation for making, or traf-23 ficking in, documents to be used for entering or re-24 maining in the United States unlawfully.".
+1324), as amended by section 5 657, is further amended by adding at the end the fol- 6 lowing: 7 "(g) Outreach Program.-The Secretary of 8 Homeland Security, in consultation, as appropriate, with 9 the Attorney General and the Secretary of State, shall de- 10 velop and implement an outreach program to educate the 11 public in the United States and abroad about- 12 "(1) the penalties for- 13 "(A) bringing in and harboring aliens in 14 violation of this section; and 15 "(B) participating in a commercial oper- 16 ation for making, or trafficking in, documents 17 to be used for entering or remaining in the 18 United States unlawfully; and 19 "(2) the financial rewards and other incentives 20 available for assisting in the investigation, disrup- 21 tion, or prosecution of a commercial smuggling oper- 22 ation or a commercial operation for making, or traf- 23 ficking in, documents to be used for entering or re- 24 maining in the United States unlawfully.".

-1 TITLE VII-EMPLOYMENT-BASED 2 IMMIGRATION

-3 SEC.
-701. UNFAIR IMMIGRATION-RELATED EMPLOYMENT
+TITLE VII-EMPLOYMENT-BASED IMMIGRATION 2 SEC.
+701. UNFAIR IMMIGRATION-RELATED EMPLOYMENT 4 PRACTICES.

-4 PRACTICES.

 5 Section 274B (8 U.S.C.
-1324b) is amended-

-6 (1) in subsection $(a)(5)$ -

-7 (A) by amending the paragraph heading to

-8 read "PROHIBITION OF INTIMIDATION, RETAL-

-9 IATION, OR UNLAWFUL DISCRIMINATION IN EM-

-10 PLOYMENT'';

-11 (B) by moving the text down and to the

-12 right 2 ems;

-13 (C) by inserting before such text the fol-

-14 lowing: "(A) IN GENERAL.-"; and

-15 (D) by adding at the end the following:

-16 "(B) FEDERAL LABOR OR EMPLOYMENT

-17 LAWS.-It is an unfair employment practice for

-18 any employer to directly or indirectly threaten

-19 any individual with removal or any other ad-

-20 verse consequences pertaining to that individ-

-21 ual's immigration status or employment bene-

-22 fits for the purpose of intimidating, pressuring,

-23 or coercing any such individual not to exercise

-24 any right protected by State or Federal labor or

-25 employment law (including section 7 of the Na-

-tional Labor Relations Act (29 U.S.C.
+1324b) is amended- 6 (1) in subsection (a)(5)- 7 (A) by amending the paragraph heading to 8 read "Prohibition of Intimidation, Retal-9 IATION, OR UNLAWFUL DISCRIMINATION IN EM-10 PLOYMENT"; 11 (B) by moving the text down and to the 12 right 2 ems; 13 (C) by inserting before such text the fol-14 lowing: "(A) IN GENERAL.-"; and 15 (D) by adding at the end the following: 16 "(B) FEDERAL LABOR OR EMPLOYMENT LAWS.-It is an unfair employment practice for 17 18 any employer to directly or indirectly threaten 19 any individual with removal or any other ad-20 verse consequences pertaining to that individ-21 ual's immigration status or employment benefits for the purpose of intimidating, pressuring, or coercing any such individual not to exercise any right protected by State or Federal labor or employment law (including section 7 of the National Labor Relations Act (29 U.S.C.
 157)), or for the purpose of retaliating against any such individual for having exercised or having stated an intention to exercise any such right.